 As for how long they preserve your wine, it depends on the wine, as some wines deteriorate faster than others.
 But in my experience, you can expect to prolong a bottle’s lifespan by about a week, particularly with gas.

 29. Stop Buying Coffee at Coffee Shops

-Coffee snobs say it tastes better at the coffee shop, but with today’s gourmet home coffee recipes and coffee makers, that’s simply a justification.
-People often love going to coffee shops for other reasons, whether it’s laziness, for a social outing with friends, or because they just like the atmosphere.

 Start making your coffee at home, and put yourself on a strict coffee budget.
+People often love going to coffee shops for other reasons, whether it’s lack of time, for a social outing with friends, or because they just like the atmosphere.

-There’s nothing wrong with grabbing a coffee with friends on a Saturday morning, but be clear that it’s an entertainment expense, and budget for it accordingly.
+There’s nothing wrong with grabbing a coffee with friends on a Saturday morning, but remember it’s an entertainment expense and budget for it accordingly.

-30. Freeze Leftover Coffee & Wine
+30. Freeze Leftover Coffee and Wine

+You can do the same with coffee.
 Coffee ice cubes serve a different purpose, helping you create the perfect iced coffee.
 Watered-down iced coffee is the worst, but by using coffee ice cubes, you keep it cool without diluting it.

 According to the BLS, the average American household spent over $11,000 on food and entertainment in 2019.
 Much of that entertainment spending was on food and beverages.